 Bird Programs Take Flight at Cody Library

-On Wednesday, January 29, Kathy Lichtendahl, a wildlife photographer from Cody, will host Photographing Things with Wings, giving participants insight into capturing birds and other winged wildlife on camera.
+On Wednesday, January 29, from 6:00–7:00 p.m., Kathy Lichtendahl, a wildlife photographer from Cody, will present Photographing Things with Wings in Grizzly Hall, sharing tips and techniques for capturing birds and other winged wildlife on camera.

 In April (date to be announced), a session on Creating Pollinator & Bird-Friendly Yards will feature Kendra Morris of Pollen Landscapes, along with Olivia Bergeon and Bobbie Holder, sharing practical tips for attracting and supporting local birds and pollinators in your own backyard.